 Consider renting a car with the tripmates.
 The international student’s ID card will help to get up to 20% discount, depending on the car rental company.
 For example, Europcar, Europe’s leading rental company, offers 15% off by making an online reservation or in their rental stations.

 Now when you already know all the main trip expenses, write them down in Notes or create an Excel sheet.
 Even better, download a free financial budgeting template and use that!
 Of course, additionally to things we’ve already talked about, count the food cost in the country of your destination.
+If you’re budget isn’t covering everything you need on your trip, or if you’re concerned about funding in case of an emergency, see if title loans could be a good backup plan.

 Be realistic, it is a trip to a new place, and you will be thrilled to try some new dishes.
 Maybe your group will go to a cafe or a pub, so don’t set this part of your budget too low.
 Make some space for souvenirs and other small presents for your friends and family back home as well.